pkellz/node-snapchat-marketing/README.md

 To complete the authorization you now need to receive the callback and convert the given authorization code into an OAuth access token.
 You can accomplish that using `snap.authorization`.
 This method will retrieve and store the access_token, refresh_token, and token expiration date inside the Snap object.
 Access tokens expire after 1800 seconds (30 minutes).

-In Express - If your 'redirect_uri' is https://example.com/snap/callback, your route could look like:
+In Express - If your `redirect_uri` is https://example.com/snap/callback, your route could look like:

 ```javascript
 app.get('/snap/callback', (req,res)=>{